ucsb-cs156-w22/HappierCows/docs/gamePlay.md

 # Game Play
+(Please edit it this as more features are added so developers can have a sense of the game play and rules behind it)

 ## Basics
 - Admins can view all users that login to the website under the admin/users page.
 - Admins can create, view, edit, and destroy commons
+    - As of right now individual Commons represent different lectures in Proffessor Mattanjah's class
-    - commons initail params (name, user startig balance, cow price, milk price and start date, end date?)
+    - Commons initail params (name, user startig balance, cow price, milk price and start date, end date, cowsPerUserThreshold)
+    - Commons additional variables (userCount)
+    - New Commons added to to Commons table
+- Users can login to the application
+    - This creates a new User in the User table
 - Users can join commons
+    - When they do this creates a new UserCommons in the UserCommons commons table
+        - UserCommons can be thought of as a Users Farms in a Commons, A User can only have one UserCommons/Farm per Commons but they may have multiple UserCommons in multiple Commons
+        - UserCommons variables (totalWealth, cowCount, averageCowHealth)
 - Users can visit commons they are part of
     - Each user starts the game with their indvidual wealth equal to the commons total wealth
     - Users can buy and sell cows as much as their indvidual wealth allows